 Figuring out what you want to do with your one precious life is a challenging task.
 There are many possibilities and sorting through them is a daunting task.
 Many business school students come to us with “fuzzy goals” and hope to narrow their choices as they go through their college years.
 The problem with this approach is that a late change in your area of study can greatly delay your time to graduation and leave you with gaps in your experience and skill sets as you leave college and enter the marketplace.

-- Complete the General Education Program
+- Completion of the General Education Program

-- Complete the Gordon Rule requirements
+- Completion of the Gordon Rule requirements

 - MAC 1105 College Algebra

 - ACG 2071 Managerial Accounting